carpentries-incubator/gap-lesson/episodes/02-some-objects.md

 * _positional_ objects such as _lists_,

-* objects with obviously more complex internal representation such as groups.
+* _component_ objects with obviously more complex internal representation such as groups.

 In this section, we will demonstrate some other examples of basic objects existing in GAP (the system is extendable, so one could introduce new types